-For a quick stop over visit, we did not plan to get inside the Castle, but unfortunately, the Castle viewpoint is positioned behind the ticketed entrance.
+For a quick stop-over visit, we did not plan to get inside the Castle, but unfortunately, the Castle viewpoint is positioned behind the entrance, so you can only access it with a ticket.
 Not to despair, there will be other viewpoints on the walk.
 We loosely followed Steve Rick’s Aflama walk from his book to the viewpoint (Miradouro) Largo Santa Luzia– my favorite viewpoint of the day!

-Another important experience was finding an authentic looking place for a local specialty of grilled sardines.
+Another important experience in Alfama was finding an authentic looking place to try a local specialty of grilled sardines.

 1:30pm: Lunch in Alfama

 Somehow we found our way to Plaza Sao Miguel- the heart of the neighborhood.

 We continued heading down and -when we could see the river across the street- turned right to move parallel to the river (which was on our left) and into to the Baixo neighborhood and its main Praco do Commercio (Commercial Square).

 I loved how different this grand square looked and felt from Alfama, with its military-like alignment of same size buildings on three sides (these are government ministries, constructed after the 1775 earthquake), a statute of King Jorge in the middle facing the river and Arc de Triumph in the back serving as a geteway to Baixa and newer town.
 The square housed the Royal Palace for 200 some years before the quake; but afterwords, the king found Belem to be a safer place to live.